-When Multi-STA BlockAck variant is intended for a non-AP STA, the AID subfield carries the AID of the non-AP STA for which the Per STA Info subfield is intended.
-When the Multi-STA BlockAck variant is intended for an AP, the AID subfield is set to 0.
+When Multi-STA BlockAck variant is intended for [CID9626] one or more non-AP STA(s), the AID11 subfield carries the 11 LSBs of the AID[CID7735] of the non-AP STA for which the Per STA Info subfield is intended.
+When the Multi-STA BlockAck variant is intended for an AP, the AID11 subfield is set to 0.

-NOTE—One or more Per STA Info subfields with same value of the AID subfield and different values of the TID subfields can be present in the Multi-STA BlockAck frame.
+NOTE—One or more Per STA Info subfields with same value of the AID11 subfield and different values of the TID subfields can be present in the Multi-STA BlockAck frame.

-The TID subfield contains the TID for which the acknowledgment or block acknowledgment contained in the Per AID TID Info subfield applies.
+The TID subfield contains the TID for which the acknowledgment or block acknowledgment contained in the Per AID TID Info subfield applies and is set as defined in Table 9-24b.
+[CID6076, CID7736, CID7934, CID3112, CID8475, CID9816, CID9817]

-NOTE—When a Multi-STA BlockAck frame is used to acknowledge a management frame, the TID value is set to 15.